 Near Sossusvlei, Namibia in 2014

-Rachel Simmons lives and works in Winter Park, Florida.
+Rachel Simmons is a visual artist and educator from Orlando, Florida.
 She holds an MFA in Painting & Drawing from Louisiana State University.
 Since 2000 she has been actively involved in socially engaged art projects as an artist-educator at Rollins College.
 In 2009, she was awarded the Florida Campus Compact Service-Learning Faculty Award for the State of Florida.
 That same year, Rachel journeyed to Antarctica for the second time to make work about climate change and ecotourism.
-Most recently, she traveled across the desert landscapes of Namibia to research ecotourism in southwestern Africa.
+She has also traveled across the desert landscapes of Namibia to research ecotourism in southwestern Africa.
 Endlessly curious about the natural world and our relationship with it, she often collaborates with scholars from other academic disciplines and members of her community to create print-based work.
 Current collaborative projects include Future Bear with Julian Chambliss and The Aesthetics of Scale with Lee Lines.
 She and Lines recently exhibited new work near Akureyri in Northern Iceland in May of 2017.